 Coinciding Hamburg's winter school vacation when traditionally few employees are at the campus, OTTO will be lowering the temperature at its buildings down to six and 15 degrees from 21 December through to 6 January.
 Those having to work during this time are asked to do so remotely if possible – for example, to work from home.
 Office space will however be available for those employees who need to come in the office.

 +49 40 6461 5372

-Founded in 1949 in Germany, the Otto Group is today a globally operating e-commerce and service Group with around 43,000 employees in 30 significant corporate groups, primarily present in the three economic areas of Germany, the rest of Europe, and the USA.
-Its business activities extend to the Platforms, Brand Concepts, Retailers, Services, and Financial Services segments.
-In the 2021/22 financial year (28 February), the Otto Group generated revenue of EUR 16.1 billion.
-With online sales of around EUR 12.1 billion, the Otto Group is among the world’s largest online retailers.
-The Group’s main strength is its broad-based presence with various ranges of products for diverse target groups in important regions around the world.
-A number of strategic partnerships and joint ventures offer the Otto Group outstanding conditions for the transfer of know-how and the use of synergy potential.
-A high degree of entrepreneurial responsibility and the Group companies’ will to collaborate guarantee both flexibility and customer proximity along with optimal appeal to target groups in each country.
+Founded in Germany in 1949, today the Otto Group is a globally active retail and services group with around 41,000 employees in 30 major company groups primarily active in the economic regions of Germany, the rest of Europe, and the USA.
+Its business activities span the Platforms, Brand Concepts, Retailers, Services and Financial Services segments.
+In the 2022/23 financial year (to 28 February) the Otto Group generated revenues of 16.2 billion euros.
+With online revenues of approximately 12 billion euros, the Otto Group is one of the world’s largest online retailers.
+The Group’s particular strength is the broad market presence of its differentiated product assortments and service offers to diverse customer target groups in the world’s relevant economic regions.
+Numerous strategic partnerships and joint ventures provide the Otto Group with excellent opportunities to transfer know-how and leverage areas of synergy potential.
+Group companies demonstrate a high degree of corporate responsibility and willingness to collaborate with one another; at the same time this guarantees flexibility, customer proximity and optimal target-group appeal in their respective national markets.